Dicalcium ruthenate

-Dicalcium ruthenate, with the chemical formula Ca_{2}RuO_{4}, is a stochiometric oxide compound that hosts a multi-orbital (band) Mott insulating ground state.
+Dicalcium ruthenate, commonly referred to as calcium ruthenate with the chemical formula Ca_{2}RuO_{4}, is a stoichiometric oxide compound that hosts a multi-orbital (band) Mott insulating ground state as it exhibits strong coupling between lattice, spin and orbital degrees of freedom.
 For this reason, Ca_{2}RuO_{4} serves as an important "meeting-point" between conceptual developments of strongly correlated multi-band physics and advanced experimental spectroscopies.
 Its electronic structure and also orbital magnetism are therefore subjects of experimental and theoretical scrutiny.
+Ca2RuO4 belongs to the Ruddlesden–Popper family of layered perovskites (n = 1), consisting of RuO6 octahedral sheets separated by rock-salt CaO layers.